bbelderbos/bbelderbos.github.io/_posts/2016-01-25-migrating-to-jekyll.md

 layout: post
 title: Migrating my blog to Jekyll
 comments: True
 summary: Jekyll, how could I live without you?
-Die hard blogging with markdown in vim :)
+Die hard blogging with markdown in vim :) Also note that my site loads much faster now than when it was using Wordpress, impressive to say the least.
+categories: [Projects]
 tags: [Jekyll, blogging, tools, markdown, vim, ruby, wordpress]
 ---